Open source project: go-bytefy

 gobytefy --package assets --file img.png --output assets/logo.go --id LogoPng

-This generates a Go file assets/logo.go
+This generates a Go file assets/logo.go with the following structure:

 package assets